meqabayt/franz-recipe-asana/README.md

 # Asana for Franz
-Custom Asana recipe for Franz 5 !
+Asana recipe for Franz 5 !

-### How to install: